arobbins/dev-rc/README.md

 ## Bugs

+### Issue: WordPress shows Error establishing Database connection
+Solution: Make sure you have the correct .htaccess file and that the file permissions are correct

 ### Issue: WordPress Media Library displays 404 error / admin-ajax.php not found
 Solution: Permissions are incorrect on the wp-content folder.
 Temporarily changing to 777 fixed the issue.